 On every day of class, lectures will be supplemented with meetings with seasoned Washington policymakers and campaign strategists, as well as visits to Capitol Hill and other relevant DC sites and institutions.

-With regard to elections, the course will cover political science research on the dynamics of presidential primaries; how policy preferences, values, and identity affect vote choice; the shifting coalitions of the two parties, and how campaigns are being reshaped by Big Data, social media, and other emerging phenomena.
+With regard to politics, the course will cover political science research on how policy preferences, values, and identity affect vote choice; the shifting coalitions of the two parties, and how campaigns are being reshaped by Big Data, social media, and other emerging phenomena.
 With regard to policy, we'll explore some of the major challenges facing us as a nation, including access to health care, U.S. foreign policy, taxes and spending, and the national debt.
-We will focus special attention on the 2018 midterm Congressional elections, and the forces helping Democrats win back control of one or both chambers of Congress—and those helping Republicans as they seek to retain power.
+We will focus special attention on the results of the 2018 midterm Congressional elections and their implications for politics and policy over the next few years.

 Patrick J. Egan specializes in public opinion, political institutions and their relationship in American politics.
 An associate professor in NYU's Wilf Family Department of Politics, his research has appeared in journals such as Nature, the Journal of Politics, and the Annual Review of Political Science.
 He is author of Partisan Priorities: How Issue Ownership Drives and Distorts American Politics (Cambridge, 2013).
 In 2012, he received the NYU Golden Dozen Award in recognition for his outstanding contribution to learning in the classroom.

 Before entering academia, he served as an Assistant Deputy Mayor of Policy and Planning in the office of Philadelphia Mayor Edward Rendell.
 He holds a Ph.D. in political science from UC Berkeley and a master’s degree in public affairs from Princeton’s Woodrow Wilson School.
-During the 2016 presidential campaign, he served as an elections analyst for NBC News as part of the network's Exit Poll Desk team.
+During the 2018 midterm elections, he is serving as an elections analyst for NBC News as part of the network's Exit Poll Desk team.

 Professor Patrick Egan offered a guide to making sense of 2016 election polls.

 Arrival/check-in: Sunday, January 6th (between 9 am and 4 pm)

 Departure: Friday, January 25th (check out before 9 am, class will meet this day and will end by 3 pm)